 You can download the dataset by using this link: Download dataset

 Suggested citation: Pan American Health Organization/World Health Organization.
 Core Indicators Portal.
-Washington D.C.: September 26, 2022.
+Region of the Americas.
+Washington D.C.
 [Consulted: DATE].
 Available from: https://opendata.paho.org/en/core-indicators